‘From friend to enemy’: Palestinians in Israel suspended from jobs over war

 A local radio station interviewed her on her visit.
 “In this interview, I said that what Hamas did is a war crime in my eyes, and also that I see that what Israel does in Gaza is a war crime,” she said.

-“Two hours after the interview, I got a call from my employer,” she said.
+“Two hours after the interview, I got a call from my employer,” said Qassem, who also practices as a physician at a clinic.
 She wasn’t asked to stop speaking to the media, but “it was like a warning for me that I have to be careful, you know, that [they] follow what [I] do.”

 Palestinian citizens of Israel have historically faced systemic discrimination, including chronic underinvestment in their communities and — according to Adalah — more than 50 laws that are prejudiced against them.